Importance of a Medical Diagnosis Before Treatment

 This stage includes reviewing medical history, population health, notating primary complaints, an observational period, and a physical exam.

 This process revolves around combining the information learned from the patient, and medical history with the data obtained from technological diagnostic testing.
-An example is as follows: the patient complained about chest pain, tests show clogged heart valves.
+An example is as follows: the patient complained about chest pain, and tests show clogged heart valves.

 Determining a Working Diagnosis